esfand/printit/variance.md

 final class MyEnum extends Enum<MyEnum> {}
 ```

 ### Where Lies the Danger? ###

-The subtle difference between enums and our custom AnyObject hierarchy is
+The subtle difference between `enums` and our custom `AnyObject` hierarchy is the fact that
-the fact that MyEnum terminates recursive self-correlation of the
+`MyEnum` terminates **recursive self-correlation** of the
-two orthogonal typing techniques by being final!
-AnyObject subtypes,
+**two orthogonal typing techniques** by being final!
-on the other hand should not be allowed to remove the generic type parameter,
+`AnyObject` subtypes, on the other hand, should not be allowed to remove
-unless they are made final as well.
+the generic type parameter, unless they are made final as well.
 An example:

 ```java
 // "Dangerous"